-After visiting the agricultural communities of upstate New York, I used graphic design to raise awareness of the finite nature of the seasons and the health benefits of farm fresh vegetables.
-Guided by interviews with farmers and produce sellers in New York's Union Square, I used a sophisticated laser engraver to make my learnings hyper accessible and impossible to ignore.
+After visiting the agricultural communities of Upstate New York, I used graphic design to raise awareness to the finite nature of the seasons and the health benefits of farm fresh vegetables.
+Guided by interviews with farmers and produce sellers in New York's Union Square, I used a sophisticated laser engraver to make my findings hyper accessible and impossible to ignore.

 Junk Mail VERNACULAR

 I borrowed the vernacular of fake urgency found in many coupons and junk mail ("this offer won't last long"), and applied it to vegetables.
 But in this case the urgency was real.
 After all, the vegetables won't last long.
 They will spoil, and the seasons will change.
 Also printed on the surface is prepaid postage; these speculative objects would be sent by mail to potential customers, tempting them to visit the farm store while the 'offer' lasts.

 WEALTH OF INFORMATION